 What is MVP?

-Now this mind need to invest some additional bucks, but stay assured of steering clear of the stressful situation at the time of app launch.
+Now, this mind needs to invest some additional bucks, but stay assured of steering clear of the stressful situation at the time of app launch.

 What is the need to build an MVP?